 Prepare Your Fall Garden

-Before you plant your fall seeds or transplants, it’s important to clear away plants that are no longer producing fruits or vegetables.
-This is a crucial step in fall vegetable gardens, as this ensures all the water and nutrients you provide to the new seeds won’t be stolen by older plants and weeds.
+Before you plant your fall seeds or transplants, it’s essential to clear away plants that are no longer producing fruits or vegetables.
+This is a crucial step in fall vegetable gardens, ensuring older plants and weeds won’t steal all the water and nutrients you provide to the new seeds.
 Speaking of weeds, remove as many of those as you can now too.

 Fall plants thrive in refreshed, nutrient-rich soil, so feel free to add some compost to the soil as well.